How to Make Butter in Your Kitchen, in Minutes!

 You’re not done yet.
-That butter still has traces of buttermilk, which will reduce storage life.
+There are still traces of buttermilk, which will reduce storage life.
 Rinse out the bowl, place the butter back in, and add ½ to one cup ice water.
 Press and work the butter in the water to break up pockets of buttermilk.
 Pour off the now-cloudy water and add more ice water.
 Keep doing this until the water is clear.

 Remove the butter from the water and squeeze out any remaining moisture.
 If you like salted butter, knead in enough salt until it tastes just right.
-If you want butter unsalted, simply pack the butter into a covered container and place it in the refrigerator.
+If you want butter unsalted, simply pack it into a covered container and place it in the refrigerator.